mlde/mlde/CONTRIBUTING.md

 #### Licence

-- to support free and open software we use [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)
+To support free and open software we use [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)